Furness Shipbuilding Company: Decline

 The yard was modernised in 1963 to be able to build supertankers and bulk carriers, building its first bulk carrier, Essi Gina, shortly afterwards.
-A slump in orders followed and in 1967 the holding company owning the Furness Shipbuilding Company sold off its shipbuilding interests.
-In March 1968 it was announced that the yard was to be closed with the loss of 3,000 jobs and that same year it was merged into the Swan Hunter group.
+A slump in orders followed and in 1967 Sears sold off its shipbuilding interests.
+In March 1968 it was announced that the yard was to be closed with the loss of 3,000 jobs.
+In October 1968 the yard was sold to the Swan Hunter group for £2.5 million.
 Further orders were placed and on 12 October 1970 the yard launched the first of six Bridge-class ore/bulk/oil carriers, Furness Bridge.
 Five others were launched at the rate of one per year.
 In 1977 the yard and the other Swan Hunter assets were nationalised into the British Shipbuilders Corporation and two years later, in 1979, the yard was finally closed.

 Legacy

 The site of the yard passed into the ownership of the Tees Alliance Group, which acquired it to build offshore structures for the oil industry.
 With the bankruptcy of the company in 2014, its assets, including the shipyard site, were acquired by the Dano-German venture Offshore Structures (Britain) Ltd.